-• Having made a choice of a whitewater discipline and boat will focus the activity of the training into wildwater, canoe polo, freestyle or slalom.
+• Having made a choice of a whitewater discipline and boat will focus the activity of the training.
 The Pursuit of Excellence stage of the process from age 16 to 21 brings the athlete to a higher level of competence and gives them the skills to compete at the international level.